-4.1 Recommendations and Policy reforms
+4.1.
+Recommendations and Policy reforms

-Tanzania like other developing countries the small and medium enterprises are faced with many challenges, like most of the enterprises fail to exploit the opportunities of globalization and trade liberalization, where the sector shows the low access of the external market even though the local market in small extent.
+Tanzania like other developing countries the small and medium enterprises are faced with many challenges.
 So, that there is a significance needs to the Government to take reforms for the existing policy of small and medium enterprises so as to improve the performance and growth of the sector.
 Moreover, the government should target promoting the sector and capacity building and enabling environment for the sector to exploit many opportunities national and international level.
 In 1973, small industry development organization (SIDO) was established by the government as a parastatal organization that provide the technological knowledge, business extension and training, financial services and marketing information to a small and medium sized enterprise.

-In addition to that, the government need to put more emphasize on to promoting and empowering the sector through initiating different funding programs for small and medium enterprises which can focusing in empowering the specific groups of people like Youths and women under the supervision of Ministry of Community Development and Women Affairs and Children.
+In addition to that, the government need to put more emphasize on to promoting and empowering the sector through initiating different funding programs focusing in empowering the specific groups of people like Youths and women under the supervision of Ministry of Community Development and Women Affairs and Children.